When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 There Are Only Showers…No Tubs

 If your kid is used to taking baths, then they (and you) need to be prepared for the showers in the cabin.
 The showers come with a detachable spray handle, and are pretty small.
 It’s easiest just to have them stand while you give them a quick bath.
-If they like playing with a water hose (our kid loves it), then showers with the spray handle are a lot of fun for them.
+If they like playing with a water hose, then showers with the spray handle are a lot of fun for them.

 Pack a Passport… or Birth Certificate

 What sort of documents do you need to travel with a child?
 A passport is always the best idea as it offers the most flexibility.
-Should something happen and you need to fly back home, a passport is what you need.
+Should something happen and you need to fly back home, a passport is vital.

 However, on most cruises (those that begin and end at the same port), kids can travel with an official birth certificate.
 Frankly, this is much easier and less expensive than getting a passport and works in most cases.
 Older kids (those 16 years or older) also need to have a photo ID.